 - 1. APA Does not use quotation marks around titles of articles. - 2.
-APA only capitalizes the initial letter of the first word of a title of an article or book as a title of an article or book.
-And of course, the initial letters of all proper nouns in titl - APA cites the date (year) after the author's name. - 4.
-The entries in an APA Reference can be list alphabetically or by location in the paper.
+APA only capitalizes the initial letter of the first word of a title of an article or book and the initial letter of the first word after a colon in a title of an article or book.
+And of course, the initial letters of all proper nouns in titles of articles or books are capitalized. - 3.
+APA cites the date (year) after the author's name. - The entries in an APA Reference can be list alphabetically or by location in the paper.

-143. Basic Guidelines For Citing Resources
+90. Basic Guidelines For Citing Resources

 Sources are cited in the body of the text as well as at the end of the document.
 The APA and MLA styles differ in how to format these citations.
-The APA style of crediting sources is used in most business documents, as well as medical documents, because the emphasis is on how current the source document information is and how it applies to the current situation.

 • In-text citations must clearly show what information the citation is referring to, which is why they must be put in parenthesis and written inside the period.
-In the APA style of crediting sources, you generally include the author or authors' last name(s) and the year the source was most recently published.